-Accounting for Fiscal 2020 Acquisitions
+Accounting for Acquisitions

-We accounted for the acquisitions of TLG and LocusLabs (collectively, the "2020 Acquisitions") in accordance with Accounting Standards Codification ("ASC") Topic 805, Business Combinations ("ASC 805").
+We accounted for the acquisition of Rockpile Ventures as well as the acquisitions of TLG and LocusLabs in accordance with Accounting Standards Codification ("ASC") Topic 805, Business Combinations ("ASC 805").
+The TLG and LocusLabs acquisitions are referred to herein collectively as the "2020 Acquisitions."
 Acquired assets and liabilities were recorded at their estimated acquisition-date fair values, and acquisition-related costs were expensed as incurred.
+Amounts recognized for the acquisition of Rockpile Ventures are deemed to be provisional until disclosed otherwise, as we continue to gather information related to the identification and valuation of Rockpile Ventures' equity interests in AI startups as well as other acquired assets and liabilities.

 We finalized the acquisition accounting for the 2020 Acquisitions during the first quarter of fiscal 2021.
 There were no material changes to our financial statements as a result of the finalization of the acquisition accounting for the 2020 Acquisitions.
 The aggregate purchase price of the 2020 Acquisitions reflects total goodwill and identified intangible assets of approximately \$107.6 million and \$180.6 million, respectively.
 Identified intangible assets consist of indefinite-lived marketing-related intangibles as well as definite-lived customer-based and technology-based assets, which have a weighted average useful life of approximately 16 years.
 Goodwill recognized from these acquisitions is comprised primarily of expected benefits related to complementing and expanding our solutions portfolio, including dynamic lighting and software, as well as the trained workforce acquired with these businesses and expected synergies from combining the operations of the acquired businesses with our operations.
 Goodwill from these acquisitions totaling \$77.7 million is expected to be tax deductible.